Samuel Hogan: World War II

 Once across the Rhine, Spearhead made history once again with the longest single-day advance against an armed enemy in military history.
 To capture the German Army's Tank Training Center at Paderborn, Spearhead marched 90 miles in a single day.
 Task Force Hogan provided the flank screen for this operation and Sam was awarded the Bronze Star for his leadership in that historic achievement.

-The ensuing battle at Paderborn was a costly one where Spearhead took heavy casualties in hard-fought battles against German tank experts riding in the best armed and armored tanks of the war: the Tiger I and Tiger II.
-Of course, all losses were hard but perhaps the hardest was that of Spearhead's beloved division commander, Major General Maurice Rose.
+At the ensuing battle at Paderborn Spearhead took heavy casualties in battles against German tank experts riding in heavily armed and armored tanks: the Tiger I and Tiger II.
+Spearhead's division commander, Major General Maurice Rose, was killed in action on 30 March 1945 during the battle.

 The mission had to continue though, and BG Doyle Hickey assumed command as Spearhead closed the Ruhr pocket linking up with 2nd Armored Division north of Paderborn, effectively destroying the German Army Group B as a fighting force.
 This was yet another history making first for Task Force Hogan and the 3rd Armored Division: they were one of a few units to participate in the closure of all three major German pockets in the European Theater: Falaise, Mons and Ruhr resulting in the capture of almost 400,000 enemy prisoners of war.

 From there, Spearhead liberated the concentration camp at Nordhausen, which provided slave labor for the V-2 ballistic missile factory nearby at Dora-Mittelbau.

 On 23 April 1945, with the capture of Dessau, the combat ended after 220 days.
 Spearhead and Task Force Hogan reached the Elbe River, less than 100 miles from Hitler's bunker in Berlin.